adamancini/ip-util-check/README.md

 service task scheduled on it attached to an overlay network to be considered an overlay network peer.
 Manager nodes that are not running workloads may not be able to accurately count the number of IP addresses on overlay networks scheduled on worker nodes.
-In this case, we use an estimate of 25% of the cluster nodes as peers.
+In this case, we approximate.

 Building the Container
 ======================